StrawberryChocolateFudge/Commitment-Service-for-XMR-HTLC-Swaps/readme.md

 The explained flow works on every smart contract chain and Solana was just an example.

 ### Benefits
-1. Using the Commitment Provider requires no Javascript
-2. The commitment provider offers a simple flow for trading
+1. The commitment provider offers a simple flow for trading
-3. It's more trustless than an Escrow
+2. It's more trustless than an Escrow
-4. Trading is always P2P, Alice transfers directly to Bob
+3. Trading is always P2P, Alice transfers directly to Bob, then Bob transfer to Alice via Smart Contract
-5. No local app to run for users.
-No asb needed to swap
+4. No local app to run for users.
+No local cli apps needed to swap

 ### Considerations
 * The users need to have 2 browser windows open.
 One to use the commitment provider's interface and one to do a swap with a browser wallet on chain